Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 I was blown away by Frank Ocean’s Coachella performance.
 His artistry is simply unmatched, his style, his taste, his voice, his attention to detail… I was deeply moved.
 It made me want to keep going and get better as an artist.
 He continues to set the bar high and gave me a night I will never forget!
 Thanks, Frank.

-Staff writers for i-D described the set as “beautiful and misunderstood” in an editorial published online, stating:
+Among the journalists in attendance, the staff writers for i-D described the set as “beautiful and misunderstood” in an online editorial, saying:

 With great anticipation comes impossible expectation, and Sunday’s highlights far outnumbered its faults.